Houston Excavation Accident Lawyer

 - Negotiate on your behalf

 When a fair settlement can’t be reached, we aren’t afraid to take your case to court.
-Call Attorney Brian White & Associates, PC to schedule your free case review with a Houston excavation injury lawyer today to learn more about how we will fight for you.
+Call Attorney Brian White Personal Injury Lawyers to schedule your free case review with a Houston excavation injury lawyer today to learn more about how we will fight for you.

 Common Types of Excavation Accidents

 Excavation and trench accidents can occur in many ways.
-Attorney Brian White & Associates, PC represents clients who have suffered injury in:
+Attorney Brian White Personal Injury Lawyers represents clients who have suffered injury in:

 - Cave-ins.
 One of the most serious risks of excavation is the risk of a cave-in.
 A tunnel ceiling or trench walls may collapse when they are not properly shored or supported which can lead to serious injury.
 A cave-in may injure several workers and it has a high risk of fatality.